Mississippi First-Time Home Buyer: 2023 Programs and Grants

 Jackson first-time home buyers

-The median list price in Jackson, MS, was $150,000 in June 2022, according to Realtor.com.
-That was down by 6.3% year over year.
+The median list price in Jackson was $128,000 in September 2024, according to Realtor.com.
+That jumped 28% year-over-year.

 If you want to buy a home at that median price, your down payment options might fall between:

-• $4,500 for 3% down payment
+• $3,840 for 3% down payment

-• $30,000 for 20% down payment
+• $25,600 for 20% down payment

+The City of Jackson has its own down payment assistance program, which might be more attractive to some homebuyers than the statewide option.
 This is available only to home buyers with relatively low incomes: at or below 80% of the area median income (AMI).
 And your next home’s purchase price cannot exceed $156,000.
 You’ll also need to complete an approved 8-hour course of homeownership education training.

-If you can clear those requirements and meet credit guidelines, you may be in line for a good deal: a second mortgage of up to $15,000 or more with a 0% rate and no monthly payments.
+If you can meet those requirements and meet credit guidelines, you may be in line for a good deal: a second mortgage of up to $15,000 or more with a 0% rate and no monthly payments.

 A portion of that second mortgage is forgiven each year until the loan is cleared.